mattwach/pico_uart_console/README.md

 make
 ```

-Note that, by default, the console uses the USB version of the console.
-To use
+Note that, by default, the console uses the USB interface.
+To use the UART
-the serial connection instead change
+pins instead change
 [examples/minimal/CMakeLists.txt](examples/minimal/CMakeLists.txt):

 ```cmake